Escapement: Gravity escapement

 A gravity escapement uses a small weight or a weak spring to give an impulse directly to the pendulum.
 The earliest form consisted of two arms which were pivoted very close to the suspension spring of the pendulum with one arm on each side of the pendulum.
-Each arm carried a small dead beat pallet with an angled plane leading to it.
-When the pendulum lifted one arm far enough its pallet would release the escape wheel.
-Almost immediately another tooth on the escape wheel would start to slide up the angle face on the other arm thereby lifting the arm.
+Each arm carried a small deadbeat pallet with an angled plane leading to it.
+When the pendulum lifted one arm far enough, its pallet would release the escape wheel.
+Almost immediately, another tooth on the escape wheel would start to slide up the angle face on the other arm thereby lifting the arm.
 It would reach the pallet and stop.
-The other arm meanwhile was still in contact with pendulum and coming down again to a point lower than it had started from.
+The other arm meanwhile was still in contact with the pendulum and coming down again to a point lower than it had started from.
 This lowering of the arm provides the impulse to the pendulum.

 The design was developed steadily from the middle of the 18th century to the middle of the 19th century.
 It eventually became the escapement of choice for turret clocks, because their wheel trains are subjected to large variations in drive force caused by the large exterior hands, with their varying wind, snow, and ice loads.
-Since in a gravity escapement the drive force from the wheel train does not itself impel the pendulum but merely resets the weights that provide the impulse, the escapement is not affected by variations in drive force.
+Since in a gravity escapement, the drive force from the wheel train does not itself impel the pendulum but merely resets the weights that provide the impulse, the escapement is not affected by variations in drive force.

-The 'Double Three-legged Gravity Escapement' shown here is a form of escapement first devised by a barrister named Bloxam and later improved by Lord Grimthorpe.
-It is the standard for all accurate 'Tower' clocks.

-In the animation shown here the two "gravity arms" are coloured blue and red.
+The "double three-legged gravity escapement" shown here is a form of escapement first devised by a barrister named Bloxam and later improved by Lord Grimthorpe.
+It is the standard for all accurate tower clocks.
+In the animation, the two "gravity arms" are coloured blue and red.
 The two three-legged escape wheels are also coloured blue and red.
 They work in two parallel planes so that the blue wheel only impacts the locking block on the blue arm and the red wheel only impacts the red arm.
-In a real escapement these impacts give rise to loud audible "ticks" and these are indicated by the appearance of a * beside the locking blocks.
+In a real escapement, these impacts give rise to loud audible "ticks" (indicated in the animation by the appearance of an asterisk (*) beside the locking blocks).
 The three black lifting pins are key to the operation of the escapement.
 They cause the weighted gravity arms to be raised by an amount indicated by the pair of parallel lines on each side of the escapement.
 This gain in potential energy is the energy given to the pendulum on each cycle.
-For the Trinity College Cambridge Clock a mass of around 50 grams is lifted through 3 mm each 1.5 seconds - which works out to 1 mW of power.
+For the Trinity College Cambridge Clock, a mass of around 50 grams is lifted through 3 mm each 1.5 seconds, which works out to 1 mW of power.
 The driving power from the falling weight is about 12 mW, so there is a substantial excess of power used to drive the escapement.
 Much of this energy is dissipated in the acceleration and deceleration of the frictional "fly" attached to the escape wheels.

-The great clock at Westminster that rings London's Big Ben uses a double three-legged gravity escapement.
+The great clock in Elizabeth Tower at Westminster that rings London's Big Ben uses a double three-legged gravity escapement.